 British Embassy Abu Dhabi, Al Hisn Street, Al Markaziyah West, PO Box 248 Abu Dhabi, United Arab Emirates

-The UAE borders the Persian Gulf, as well as a small boder with Oman, to its north, the remainder of Oman to its east as well as a coast on the Gulf of Oman, and Saudi Arabia to its south and west.
+The UAE borders the Persian Gulf, as well as a small border with Oman, to its north, the remainder of Oman to its east as well as a coast on the Gulf of Oman, and Saudi Arabia to its south and west.
 The UAE claims sovereignty over a number of disputed islands with Iran.These are Abu Musa, Greater Tunb and Lesser Tunb.
 The UAE is mostly desert with mountains in the east.
 It possesses significant oil and natural gas reserves.
 In contrast under 5% of the UAE’s land is agricultural.
 In December 2021, the UAE celebrated its Golden Jubilee.